mattheww/gomill/gomill_docs/playoffs.rst

   <querying the results>`.

-  If this is left unspecified, the matchup id will be the index of the matchup in the :setting:`matchups` list (formatted as a decimal string, starting from ``"0"``).
+  If this is left unspecified, the matchup id will be the index of the matchup in the :pl-setting:`matchups` list (formatted as a decimal string, starting from ``"0"``).

-.. setting:: name
+.. pl-setting:: name

   String